 They may differ from the information contained in this leaflet.

-If you do not understand the instructions below, or on the box, ask your doctor or pharmacist for help.
+If you do not understand the instructions below, or on the box, ask your doctor or

 How to use it